 Policies and procedures that apply specifically to the Graduate Certificate in Distributed Workforce Management are listed in the following section.
-All policies can be found in their entirety within the student policy section of the Excelsior University website.

 Students must have earned a bachelor's degree for admittance into the certificate program.

 Students must complete all Distributed Workforce Management certificate courses at Excelsior University-no credits will be transferred in to meet the requirements.